getsolus/solus-site.github.io/content/blog/2015/05/2015-05-17-solus-operating-system-beta-2/index.md

 Solus Operating System is distributed as an “ISO” file.
 This is a raw disc image that can either be burned to a CD or DVD, and then booted like any other system.
 It is also installable, but we caution you that this is a beta system, thus not best suited for production environments.
 Optical media is much slower than USB drives, as such we recommend you write the image to one of these instead.
 Solus Operating System is incompatible with unetbootin, so we would advise you to use Rufus on Windows, or if you are comfortable using Linux already, dd.
-Various solutions for Linux exist, please check with your own distribution first for their recommended method that peforms an image write, and not a file copy/extract.
+Various solutions for Linux exist, please check with your own distribution first for their recommended method that performs an image write, and not a file copy/extract.

 Now visit our Download page to grab your copy of Solus.
 We hope you enjoy, and look forward to your feedback!
 Use the